iveksl2/goodcode/README.md

        * [Decorator](https://github.com/faif/python-patterns/blob/master/decorator.py)
        * [Observer](https://github.com/faif/python-patterns/blob/master/observer.py)

+- **Pair Programming**
+    * In an academic setting, a pair programming study was conudected on students at the University of Utah within a 15 week course.
+      Those within pair programming groups were found to work to work on average of 15% more programming hours.
+      Software quality measure in automated test cases passing also improved. (~14% on average).
+[6] This tradeoff is often worth it for an organization in the long run.
+There are also subjective human benefits such as improved collaboration, morale, learning, etc.

 Study References:
    *Design Patterns*:
    1. [Prechelt et al. 2002: Two Controlled Experiemnts Assessing the Usefulness of Design Pattern Documentation in Program Maintenance](http://dl.acm.org/citation.cfm?id=570532)